DanielCollins96/nextjs-hockey/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-## TODOs

-- [x] Max width of player stats table
-- [x] Sort the stats new to old
-- [x] flex col on small screens, flex row sm and up
-- [ ] user posting and file uploads
-- [ ] lot of profile page things
-- [ ] goalie stats
-- [ ] refresh of player/team page leads to 404
-- [ ] updated navbar account button and teams style

 ## Learn More